booleanbites/houzi-doc/_docs/tools/11_signing_key_android.md

 order: 11
 ---

-For uploading apps to PlayStore, you need to sign your builds with uniquely generated keys and keystores.
+For uploading apps to PlayStore or configuring firebase, you need to sign your builds with uniquely generated keys and keystores.
 Follow instructions here:

 1. Creating a keystore from an Android Project is easier.
 So create new android dummy project.
 Name it Dummy.
 2. Open this project in Android Studio.